Webcomic / Hitmen For Destiny

 - Mr. Exposition: Professor Lostclock Dripkettle.

 - No Immortal Inertia: The magic granted to the three sisters only operate in their own house.
-They use magic to keep themselves alive, but as soon as the walls for last sister's house gets knocked down, the skin dissolves, leaving only a skeleton.
+They use magic to keep themselves alive, but as soon as the walls for last sister's house gets knocked down, her skin and tissue dissolve to leave only a skeleton.

 - "Not Wearing Pants" Dream: "Dreaming of bread" has Anette fully clothed.
 Rather, the passport she uses to buy bread shows her naked.